Best lenses for safari photography in 2025

 Reasons to avoid

 Nikon very much sees this as the Z-mount successor to the popular AF-S 200-500mm f/5.6E ED VR lens that I've also featured.
-It's an ultra-telephoto lens that's highly capable, but also reasonably affordable to amateurs and enthusiasts as well as professionals.
+It's an ultra-telephoto lens that's highly capable, but also reasonably affordable to amateurs and enthusiasts, as well as professionals.
 That extra-broad zoom range gives the user real shooting flexibility, too.

 Even when the conditions are challenging, this lens delivers the goods, and it's an eminently worthy successor to the excellent DSLR lens that preceded it.

-Read my full Nikon Z 180-600mm f/5.6-6.3 VR review
+Read our full Nikon Z 180-600mm f/5.6-6.3 VR review

 Nikon F